cloudnativeessentials/dra-tutorial/README.md

 In summary, Kubernetes is an open-source container orchestration system that automates the deployment, scaling, and management of containerized applications.
 It provides a flexible, scalable, and secure environment for building cloud-native applications.
 ```

-Meta's Llama 3.2 (3B parameters) collection of LLMs is 2.0 GB.
+Meta's Llama 3.2 (3B parameters) collection of LLMs is 2.0 GB. <br>
-Let's use a smaller model like [tinyllama](https://ollama.com/library/tinyllama).
+Let's use a smaller model like [tinyllama](https://ollama.com/library/tinyllama). <br>

-In the Ollama Pod, pull the tinyllama LLM:
+In the Ollama Pod, pull the tinyllama LLM: <br>

 ```shell
 kubectl -n dra-tutorial exec ollama -- ollama pull tinyllama:1.1b